-We examined three operating systems to determine the relative frequency of cross-machine activity.
+We examined three operating systems to determine the relative frequency of cross-machine activity:

-• The V System

-In V [Cheriton 88], a highly decomposed system, only the basic message primitives (Send, Receive, etc.) are accessed directly through kernel traps.
+(1) The V System.
+In V [2], only the basic message primitives (Send, Receive, etc.) are accessed directly through kernel traps.
 All other system functions are accessed by sending messages to the appropriate server.
 Concern for efficiency, though, has forced the implementation of many of these servers down into the kernel.

-In an instrumented version of the V system, Williamson found that 97% of calls crossed protection, but not machine, boundaries [Williamson 89].
+In an instrumented version of the V System, C. Williamson [20] found that 97 percent of calls crossed protection, but not machine, boundaries.
 Williamson's measurements include message traffic to kernel-resident servers.